sai6kiran/Plugin-Data-Pipeline/README.md

 # How to use PDP

 VNE mainly comprises of two scripts, you the developer, must implement.
-The publisher script and the worker script.
+The publisher script (node-side plugin) and the worker script (server-side plugin).
 Below is a diagram illustrating a model of how the end-to-end communication takes place between a publisher and a consumer/database.

 |    Creating the Publisher Script:    |    Creating the Worker Script:    |
 |:---------------|:--------------|